There are now 3 possible online modes for units:

 - Students are able to (1) articulate current theories and research relating to e-learning, m-learning, digital technologies, web 2.0, social media and mobile apps; (2) demonstrate understanding of how to, and how to help children to, investigate with ICTs, communicate with ICTs, and create with ICTs; (3) demonstrate understanding of how to, and how to help children, parents or carers to, set up, manage and operate web-based and app-based tools; (4) demonstrate understanding of how to, and how to help children, parents or carers to, apply social and ethical protocols and practices when using ICTs, including managing digital safety, privacy and reputation; (5) demonstrate an understanding of computational thinking and simple coding/programming, and how to teach it; (6) establish a personal learning network (PLN) to ensure continuing professional development after the end of formal university learning; (7) design learning experiences for teaching the Digital Technologies and Design and Technologies curriculum area; and (8) demonstrate achievement of the Graduate Teacher level of the Australian Professional Standards for Teachers, along with their ICT Elaborations, covering at least three Focus areas for each of the Domains 1-3 (including at least one Focus Area for each of the seven standards) in addition to the ICT-related Focus Areas 2.6, 3.4 and 4.5, in an e-portfolio.

-- Indicative assessments in this unit are as follows: (1) weekly online tasks; (2) research and planning task; and (3) interview and Eportfolio.
+- Indicative assessments in this unit are as follows: (1) lecture tasks; (2) group presentation and planning task; and (3) eportfolio.
 Further information is available in the unit outline.